-If you’ve deleted some data such as Excel files, Word files, photos or other files by using Shift+Delete keys, or emptied the Recycle Bin folder, this means that the files are permanently deleted from your Windows system.
-But now you want to recover these permanently deleted files in Windows 10 and other versions like 8 and 7 from your system?
+Summary: If you’ve deleted some data such as Excel files, Word files, photos, or other files by using Shift+Delete keys or emptied the Recycle Bin folder, this means that the files are permanently deleted from your Windows system.
+But now you want to recover permanently deleted files in Windows 10 and other versions like 8 and 7 from your system?

 In this post, we’ve mentioned the possible methods to recover such deleted files.
-You can try using Windows built-in Previous Versions to restore permanently deleted files from Windows 10/8/7.
+You can try using Windows built-in Previous Versions to restore permanently deleted files in Windows 10/8/7.
 However, the best way to recover such deleted files is by using a specialized data recovery tool.

 Methods to Recover Permanently Deleted Files in Windows 10?

 Method 1: Use Previous Versions Option

-Previous Versions are the earlier versions of folder which existed prior to modification or deletion of file from it.
-These versions of a folder are automatically created by Windows, provided that the following settings had already been configured on your Windows system before the deletion of file:
+Previous Versions are the earlier versions of the folder which existed prior to modification or deletion of file from it.
+These versions of a folder are automatically created by Windows, provided that the following settings had already been configured on your Windows system before the deletion of the file: